-K. Effect of Pending Complaint on Respondent Withdrawing from the College
+H. Effect of Pending Complaint When Withdrawing or Taking Leave of Absence from the College

-If the respondent withdraws from the College while a sexual and gender-based misconduct complaint is pending, the respondent's transcript will reflect a withdrawal and the pending sexual and gender-based misconduct complaint.
+If a student applies for a leave of absence from the College with the intent of a temporary exit, and that student is involved in a SGBM matter under investigation, the College may, at its discretion, complete the investigation, even with the student physically absent from the College.
+If a student respondent withdraws from the College while a SGBM complaint is pending, the respondent's transcript will reflect a withdrawal and the pending complaint.
 If a respondent, during an open investigation, should apply for a leave of absence from the College, the College reserves the right to continue the investigation substantially in progress.

-Should a student be granted a leave of absence, the Title IX coordinator and/or designee shall appropriately accommodate any respondent physically unavailable during the process.
+Should a student be granted a leave of absence, the Title IX coordinator and/or designee shall appropriately accommodate any party physically unavailable during the process.